Advancing Analytic Class-Incremental Learning through Vision-Language Calibration: Preliminaries and Motivation

 \subsection{Empirical verification: the plasticity-stability-geometry trilemma}

-To rigorously verify the theoretical bound derived in \textbf{Proposition~\ref{proposition1}}, we conducted an extensive series of pilot studies.
+To rigorously verify the theoretical bound derived in \textbf{Remark~\ref{remark:rigidity}}, we conducted an extensive series of pilot studies.
 For clarity and focus, we curate and present the most representative results in Table~\ref{tab:analysis}.

-\textit{Obs1: Specialization on the initial task may lead to feature collapse in long sequences.} Consistent with our rigidity bound, \textit{ViT-LoRA} (\romannumeral3) exhibit a stark contrast.
+\textit{Obs1: Specialization on the initial task may lead to feature collapse in long sequences.} Consistent with our rigidity analysis, \textit{ViT-LoRA} (\romannumeral3) exhibits a stark contrast.
 While achieving superior accuracy on short sequences (90.62\% on CIFAR 10 tasks), performance collapses on longer sequences (3.36\% at 20 tasks).
 This confirms that optimizing exclusively for $\mathcal{D}_1$ may collapse the feature rank, rendering the specialized subspace $\mathcal{S}_{1}$ incapable of spanning the semantic dimensions for distant future tasks.
 This is visualized by the collapsed red distribution in Figure~\ref{fig:vila} (Left).

 \textit{Obs2: A single branch cannot simultaneously satisfy the stability-plasticity dilemma.} Comparing \textit{ViT} (\romannumeral1) and \textit{ViT-LoRA} (\romannumeral3) reveals a fundamental conflict.
 The former maintains stability via its universal basis but lacks discriminability, while the latter gains initial plasticity but sacrifices OOD generalization.
 This validates that a single branch cannot simultaneously minimize the projection residual for both current and future tasks.
-Figure~\ref{fig:vila} (Left) shows a conflict illustrated by the topological divergence.
+This conflict is illustrated by the topological divergence in Figure~\ref{fig:vila} (Left).

-\textit{Obs3: Naive initialization with CLIP weights fails due to intrinsic geometric misalignment.} Crucially, simply initializing the backbone with CLIP's visual weights (\romannumeral5, \romannumeral6) fails catastrophically in the analytic setting (e.g., 12.68\% on ImageNet-R).
-This holds true regardless of standard preprocessing ($\ell_2$-normalization).
+\textit{Obs3: Naive initialization with CLIP weights fails due to intrinsic geometric misalignment.} Crucially, simply initializing with CLIP's visual weights (\romannumeral5, \romannumeral6) fails catastrophically in the analytic setting (\textit{e.g.}, 12.68\% on ImageNet-R).
+This holds true even with standard preprocessing ($\ell_2$-normalization).
 We attribute this to \textit{intrinsic geometric misalignment}: CLIP's features are optimized for contrastive matching on a specific manifold, which is structurally incompatible with the RLS solver's assumption of Euclidean linear separability (Eq.~\ref{eq:ridge_obj}).
 As shown in Figure~\ref{fig:vila} (Left), neither direct projection nor simple normalization suffices to bridge the gap and construct a valid decision boundary.

 The theoretical analysis and empirical evidence converge on a single conclusion: to break the representation rigidity bottleneck, we must design a system that (1) retains the \textit{discriminative plasticity} of a specialized adapter, (2) anchors it with the \textit{generalizable stability} of a universal baseline, and (3) \textit{geometrically aligns} these heterogeneous subspaces.
 This motivates our VILA framework.